thinkshout/salesforce/README.txt

 QUICKSTART:

-1) Visit admin/settings/salesforce and enter your login information in the "Salesforce API Settings" fieldset.
+1) Visit admin/settings/salesforce and enter your login information in the "Salesforce API Settings" fieldset and "WSDL directory".
    Save that configuration.

+2) Upload your organization's generated WSDL file.

-2) Click on the "Fieldmaps" local task, and create a fieldmap between Drupal and Salesforce objects.
+3) Click on the "Fieldmaps" local task, and create a fieldmap between Drupal and Salesforce objects.

 3) If you left the "automatic" box checked, the next time a Drupal object is